sustainable-computing-io/kepler/GOVERNANCE.md

 ### 2. Technical Committee

-- Oversee the overall direction of the Kepler project.
+- Oversee the overall direction of the Kepler project
-- Provide guidance for the project maintainers and the onboarding process for new maintainers.
+- Provide guidance for the project maintainers and the onboarding process for new maintainers
-- Actively engage in the technical committee meetings.
+- Actively engage in the technical committee meetings
 - Participate in design and technical discussions
-- Review and approve pull requests, especially those involving significant technical changes or core areas
+- Review and approve pull requests involving significant technical changes, core architecture decisions, and breaking changes

 #### Becoming a Technical Committee Member